-The University of Washington Tacoma (UWT), a REAT Consortium member, showcased groundbreaking research at TRB 2025, focusing on autonomous mobility, safety, workforce development, and transportation equity.
+The University of Washington Tacoma (UWT), a R-SEAT Consortium member, showcased groundbreaking research at TRB 2025, focusing on autonomous mobility, workforce development, and transportation safety.

 This study examines public attitudes toward autonomous shuttles using data from the Cary Autonomous Shuttle Service Initiative (CASSI) in North Carolina.
 Findings show positive post-ride experiences enhance support, while concerns over delays and safety reduce confidence.
 The study provides key insights for policymakers on improving public trust and service design.